sirprize/invoiced/readme.md

 #### Subtotal Sum

-Price summaries are then added to line item and summed up
+Price summaries are then added to line items and summed up:

     use Sirprize\Invoiced\SubTotal\LineItem as SubTotalLineItem;
     use Sirprize\Invoiced\SubTotal\Sum as SubTotalSum;